 #metoo and the male gaze

-I have already written at length about my experience painting “Men in Suits”, so won’t repeat myself here (the original post is here: Men in Suits.
 I mention this painting as it was a defining moment in my artistic development, where I identified the themes that I wanted to explore with my art, which I went on to develop over the next couple of years.
 This painting took so long to finish that the main motivation behind it – the #metoo movement – had long since disappeared from the headlines.

 Continuing the theme with The Judgement of Men (detail)

-Misogyny and male menace are pervasive in our patriarchal society. #metoo might not be on the frontpages now, but the underlying causes for the movement are still there.
-You can see some of my paintings that deal with these issues here: Recent Work
+Misogyny and male menace are still pervasive in our patriarchal society. #metoo might not be on the frontpages now, but the underlying causes for the movement are still there.
+Recent court proceedings have put Prince Andrew and Jeffrey Epstein back into the headlines.
+They were the subject of my painting The Judgement of Men shown above.

 Nakedness and Vulnerability

 So why did I include so many naked figures in my latest painting The Disasters of War?
 The keyword here is naked.
 These figures are naked, exposed and vulnerable.
 Their nakedness has been forced on them as an act of humiliation and degradation.
-But despite this and their terrible situation, they preserve a sense of quiet dignity; there is a beauty about them.
-The figure on the left is based on Rubens’ Christ Descending from the Cross.

 Although the naked figures are in no way sexualised, I wanted there to be an erotic undertone to the masked female figure wielding the knife.
 This alludes to the base instincts and urges that are feeding this awful war.
 When I witness the raptures of joy displayed with every killed soldier, I wonder just how close sex and violence are on the spectrum of primal instincts.

-Future Work
+Male Menace and Future Work

-The theme that I keep returning to in my recent work is male menace, and male objectification of women.
-These character traits (or flaws) have always been around.
-I cringe when I think about what was considered acceptable behaviour when I was young.
-I shudder to think of all the times when I acted inappropriately, especially when in a group of men.
 I have featured the likes of Prince Andrew in a number of my paintings, calling out his bad behaviour.
 But these paintings are really about all men.
 We are all culpable, including myself.
 This is why in my painting Men in Suits I included myself in the back, amongst the various sex pests and offenders.
 I also added a masked figure, who could well represent you, the viewer.

 Proposal for artwork inspired by the Rite of Spring

 The layout above was my proposal for the Concord Art Prize – a competition for artworks inspired by a piece of music.
-My proposition was inspired by The Rite of Spring – a composition that has everything.
-Starting with a joyful innocence it builds up slowly, ending in a dizzying climax – a frantic menacing finale.
+My proposal was inspired by The Rite of Spring – a composition that has everything.
+Starting with a joyful innocence, it builds up slowly, ending in a dizzying climax – a frantic menacing finale.
 It was going to be the convergence of a number of themes that run through my work: beauty; sexuality; lechery; male menace.
-It’s one of my biggest disappointments that this proposal wasn’t accepted.
-I feel confident that it would have been an interesting project.
-I wrote more about the painting here: Rite of Spring

-I’ve been reluctant to write about this painting, for fear of how it will be viewed by potential portrait customers.
-I haven’t even offered it to any exhibitions.
-But as you read this, millions of lives have been ruined or lost by a pointless conflict, so who am I to fret over losing a few commissions.
-So here we go.
 After finishing my painting Men Wrestling, I still felt compelled to say something about the barbarity and viscousness of events unfolding in Ukraine.
 It’s too easy to feel detached from it all, viewing it as a spectacle rather than the existential crisis it is.
 That was exactly what I wanted to convey with Men Wrestling – world leaders looking on as the two naked wrestlers (representing Russia and Ukraine) are embraced in a fight to the death.
 For my next painting I wanted to show the cruel horror of it all.

 Goya – A heroic feat!
 With dead men!